aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/granularity/_index.md

 public class Granularity
 ```

-A utility class providing constants.
 Specifies the granularity of changes to track when comparing two documents.
 ## Fields

 | Field | Description |